DeadMan-Moc/Linux-Challenges/README.md

   specify type and execute results "{}", copy to ~/Desktop/allie \;
   find all files since day has started
 # Task 7
+  nano my_bio.txt and save, it saves file automatically create a folder and  move file to the folder you created